 I am absolutely obsessed with Fresh Sugar Lip Balm.

-My favorite is Skin Fix.
+My favorite is EOS Hand Cream.
 I am a nurse who washes her hands many, many times a day.
 Trust me on this one.

 The little packs take up less room.

 Something For Distraction